U.K. Prime Minister Theresa May To Step Down June 7

 President Trump is set to visit the U.K. from June 3-5.
 May had not wanted Trump's visit and D-Day anniversary celebrations "to be undermined by the unseemly spectacle of Tory MPs and ministers scrabbling and scrambling to replace her," according to ITV's Robert Peston.

-Boris Johnson, a former foreign secretary, is seen as the current frontrunner to take May's place.
+Boris Johnson, a former foreign secretary, is seen as the current front-runner to take May's place.
 Johnson was a leader of the Brexit campaign in 2016.

 In March, May offered to quit if Parliament were to pass her Brexit plan, but even that wasn't enough.